mihirchronicles/mihirchronicles.github.io/content/notes/on-mental-models.md

 People are more affected by loss than by gains, or by what they have to lose.

-Charlie Munger on a common psychological misjudgment that causes terrible problems—bias from deprival super-reaction syndrome.
+Charlie Munger on a common psychological misjudgment that causes terrible problems-bias from deprival super-reaction syndrome.
 It is caused by present or threatened scarcity, including threatened removal of something almost possessed but never possessed.

 It is a loss aversion.
 Loss aversion refers to people’s tendency to strongly prefer avoiding losses to acquiring gains.
 Most studies suggest that losses are twice as powerful, psychologically, as gains.